zh-wang/YWeatherGetter4a/README.md

 1. What is this?
 This is a wrapper for getting weather information from Yahoo Weather API, for android.

 2. How do I use it?
+(Changed from 2013/03/23)

+i.
+Implement YahooWeatherInfoListener in your Activity.
+Overwrite the callback function "gotWeatherInfo", which will be called after querying from Yahoo weather API.

-Add the following code to get weather information.
+ii.
+Use the following code to get weather information.

 	YahooWeatherUtils yahooWeatherUtils = YahooWeatherUtils.getInstance();
-	WeatherInfo weatherInfo = yahooWeatherUtils.queryYahooWeather(getApplicationContext(), "Name of City or Area");
+	yahooWeatherUtils.queryYahooWeather(getApplicationContext(), "Name of City or Area", this);

 Replace "Name of City or Area" to what you want.
-Information retrieved from Yahoo Weather API is stored in weatherInfo.

 3. What kind of weather information can I get?
 You can get current condition of weather, humidity, wind, etc.